African Cocoa Agroforestry Competition Launched In 3 Countries

 Entries will be evaluated by a team of consultants in July and the Awards ceremony is expected to take place in August this year.

-The Ghana Focal Person for the African Cocoa Platform, Festus Kwame Kwadzokpo expressed the hope the competition will promote exchanges and best practices among cocoa sector players in the 3 countries.
+The Ghana Focal Point for the African Cocoa Platform, Festus Kwame Kwadzokpo expressed the hope the competition will promote exchanges and best practices among cocoa sector players in the 3 countries.
 The competition will run in all three countries simultaneously.

 AfCOP is a multi-stakeholder platform initiated in 2018 by Cocoa value chain actors from Cote d’Ivoire, Cameroon, Ghana, Nigeria and Togo to promote knowledge exchange, transfer of innovations and partnerships.